The 15 Coolest Neighborhoods in the World in 2018

 This hip, high-energy neighborhood is loved by Berliners and known the world over for its cool, rebellious vibes, thriving alternative music and art scenes, along with its notoriously wild nightlife.
 Being formerly enclosed by the Berlin Wall led this area to develop a distinctive atmosphere and strong revolutionary spirit, which still persist today in spite of the encroaching gentrification.
 Kreuzberg is teaming with late-night bars, pop-up watering holes and small, quirky clubs which cater to every taste under the sun.
 Food carts and sidewalk stands, serving up doner kebabs and local favourite currywurst from Curry 36, fuel revelers into the early hours.
 The neighborhood is also within walking distance of some of Berlin’s legendary superclubs, including SO36, which began as a punk rock venue but today hosts a large number of dances and parties, and of course Berghain and Watergate.

 This West Berlin neighborhood is well-connected to the rest of the city’s attractions, making it the ideal place to base yourself.
 Within Kreuzberg itself, the best way to get around is by bike.
 Cycling along the area’s canal network or diving into the colorful Turkish market are great ways to while away an afternoon.
+Why not sign up for N26, the Berlin-based online bank built for digital nomads, while you’re at it (read our N26 review here)?
 Also, be sure to check out Tempelhofer Park, an airport turned public space and popular hipster haunt where you can cycle, skate or play kick-about on the runways.
 Kreuzberg has strong counter-cultural roots and boasts a definite post-punk vibe, with its dilapidated facades, edgy music clubs and ubiquitous street murals.
 Add a plentiful array of cafés, vintage stores (such as the ultra-cool VooStore) and record shops to the mix, and you have a truly eclectic neighborhood understandingly popular with young, alternative crowds.

 #5: Pearl District, Portland